beckerrh/python_and_graphs/README.md

-python and graphs for beginners
+These notes are for absolute beginners in python and graphs.